akshaymankar/el-patron-api/README.md

+# Dead Repo

+This repository is moved to https://github.com/akshaymankar/el-patron.
+Please use that repository.

 > *Note: This project was generated from the `yesod-minimal` scaffolding, and does not support features like `yesod devel`.
 If you want these features, use the `yesod-simple` stack template.*

 ## Haskell Setup